RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

-For synthetic data generation in Blender, fabric simulation parameters were manually tuned for real fabric behavior.
+\paragraph*{Synthetic data generation} For synthetic data generation in Blender, fabric simulation parameters were manually tuned for real fabric behavior.
 Random perturbations are applied during data generation to account for uncertain fabric parameters and mitigate the sim‑to‑real gap.
-Rendered cloth example in Blender is shown in Fig.\ref{fig:state_estimation}~(b).
-Finally, to generate simulated segmented depth image Fig.\ref{fig:state_estimation}~(c) for GAN training, the simulated fabric meshes $M_t$ are saved and processed through the same depth rendering pipeline (Sec. \ref{sec:real_fabric_depth}) as real data to ensure consistency (Fig.~\ref{fig:state_estimation}~(c)).
+Rendered cloth example in Blender is shown in Fig. \ref{fig:state_estimation}~(b).
+Finally, to generate simulated segmented depth image Fig. \ref{fig:state_estimation}~(c) for GAT training, the simulated fabric meshes $M_t$ are saved and processed through the same depth rendering pipeline (Sec. \ref{sec:real_fabric_depth}) as real data to ensure consistency (Fig.~\ref{fig:state_estimation}~(c)).